Dev-Mind

 The solution is to run your network call, your long-running task in another thread, and when the result is available you can reattach the main thread to display the result.
 Only the main thread can update the interface.

 If you develop in Java, Thread development can be difficult.
-With Kotlin you can use coroutines.
+With Kotlin and coroutines, the development is really simple.

 Coroutines